 - effective use of a range of appropriate IT skills

-- effective skills in teamworking to meet timescales and deadlines
+- effective skills in team-working (presentation) to meet timescales and deadlines

 Formative & summative assessments and feedback

 Students will receive group feedback (assignment 1) and individual feedback (Assignment 2)during the module from the teaching team.

-- To apply and consolidate knowledge gained in previous marketing modules and placements as relevant to deliver to a marketing brief
+- To apply and consolidate knowledge gained in previous marketing modules and placements (if appropriate) relevant to delivering outcomes from a marketing brief

 - To be aware of current and future issues of marketing in the digital environment

 |001||Demonstrate a knowledge of a wide range of marketing activities mainly in online but also offline environments (and how these need to be bridged)||KCPT|